 But when it comes to bringing trainings into the workplace, as an employer or employee advocating for training, how do you know which training is worth it?
-Training are expensive two-fold: to pay for the course/trainers themselves and to pay employees to learn rather than to work.
-It goes without saying that workplace mental health training pays off in the long-run, but you want to make a sound decision in the short run about where to allocate your organizational dollars.
+Trainings are expensive in a two-fold way: paying for the course/trainers themselves and at the same time paying employees to learn rather than to work.
+It goes without saying that workplace mental health training pays off in the long-run, but you want to make a sound decision in the short-run about where to allocate your organizational dollars.

 Are you looking to determine which courses are best for your teams?
 Contact us to discuss.

 For example, The Working Mind training is "an education-based program designed to address and promote mental health and reduce the stigma of mental illness in a workplace setting" (Mental Health Commission of Canada [MHCC] 2018) and is endorsed by The Mental Health Commission of Canada.